upstash/qstash-js/examples/workflow/nuxt/README.md

-# Qstash Workflow Nuxt Example
+# QStash Workflow Nuxt Example

-This project has some routes showcasing how Qstash Workflow can be used in a nuxt project.
+This project has some routes showcasing how QStash Workflow can be used in a nuxt project.

 Under the `server/api` directory, you will find 6 files, each corresponding to a workflow API except the `-call-qstash`.